bawaaah/WeatherApp/README.md

     npm install

+3. Obtain an API key from a weather service

+4. Create a .env file in the root directory of your project and add the following line

+   REACT_APP_API_KEY = your-api-key-here

-3. Start the development server:
+6. Start the development server:

     npm start